Hypertext 2010 Security Hole: All papers downloadable and editable by anyone (2 month before conference start)

 Download the software here

 Writing a thesis is a complex task.
 You need to find related literature, take notes, draft the thesis, and eventually write the final document and create the bibliography.
-Many books explain how to perform a literature survey and how to write scholarly literature in general and a thesis in particular (e.g. [1-9]).
-However, these books barely, if at all, cover software tools that help in performing these tasks.
-This is surprising, because great software tools that can facilitate the daily work of students and researchers are available and many of them for free.
+Many books explain how to perform a literature survey and how to write scholarly literature in general and a thesis in particular (e.g.

 In this tutorial, we present a new method to reviewing scholarly literature and drafting a thesis using mind mapping software, PDF readers, and reference managers.
 This tutorial focuses on writing a PhD thesis.
 However, the presented methods are likewise applicable to planning and writing a bachelor thesis or master thesis.
 This tutorial is special, because it integrates the management of PDF files, the relevant content in PDFs (bookmarks), and references with mind mapping and word processing software.
 To make the tutorial better understandable, we provide many examples in which we assume that you want to write a PhD thesis about academic search engines.
 Please note that